 |E.3.8.2-A||Individual Root Server Operators shall publish administrative and operational contact information to allow users and other interested parties to escalate technical service concerns.|

-ICANN publishes e-mail and telephone contact information for L-root operations on ICANN’s L-root web page.
+ICANN publishes e-mail and telephone contact information for ICANN Managed Root Server operations on its web page.
 The contact e-mail address is published on the Root Server Technical Operation Association as well as in the SOA RNAME element for l.root-servers.org.
 The contact information for ICANN’s hub and engagement offices is also available on its main website.
 ICANN’s global presence means that it has offices in most populated time zones.